There are several categories of fees that the WPCA collects.

 Usage Fees:

 User fees are used for the operation of the WPCA and for processing wastewater in Danbury.
 The usage fees have remained low throughout the decade of 2000-2008 at $268 per year per household, then at $300 per year for 2008-2010 and at $340 annually from Sept 2010 through August 2012.
 In 2012, the annual rate was set at $380.
 That rate lasted for 5 years.
 For the June 2017 billing, the rate increased to $420 per year or $210 per billing to cover the increasing cost of operations.
-That is an average increase of less than 2% per year over the previous eight years* [More…]
+That was an average increase of less than 2% per year over the previous eight years* [More…]

 Use Charges |